Arnazz10/wishify-to-do-dreams/README.md

 The fastest way to edit:
 - Simply visit the [Lovable Project](https://lovable.dev/projects/73f6345d-0b1c-4b5a-9911-19cb3cb71296)
 - Start prompting to edit
-- All changes will be auto-committed to this GitHub repository
+- All changes will be auto-committed to this GitHub repo

 ---